ahester57/solana-on-multipass/README.md

 This simple Solana node is able to run solana commands, but is not set up for local testnet.

-:information_source: We need to build from source if we want to run the local testnet demo.
+:information_source: We need to build from source if we want to run the local testnet demo in virtual environment.

 ----